15 Cartoon Characters With Big Ears (Most Iconic Big-Eared Characters)

 Buster Bunny (Tiny Toon Adventures)

-Buster Bunny - cartoon characters with big ears
+Buster Bunny big ears cartoon character

 Buster is the classic “lead rabbit” design: big ears, big personality, and a lot of fast-paced chaos.
 His ears help the show keep that hyper, expressive animation style readable.